 Environment Studies Program - Requirements

-Students complete at least 6 courses, including a capstone experience.
+Students complete at 13 courses, including a capstone experience.

 Environmental Studies Curriculum